 What is radiofrequency ablation?

-Radiofrequency ablation (RFA) is a localized cancer treatment that uses high-energy radio waves to heat and destroy cancerous cells.
+Needle-based ablation is a localized cancer treatment that uses high-energy radio waves to heat and destroy cancerous cells.

-During RFA, a thin, needle-like probe is temporarily inserted into a tumor through a tiny incision in the skin, using CT scan or ultrasound guidance.
+During this procedure, a thin, needle-like probe is temporarily inserted into a tumor through a tiny incision in the skin, using CT scan or ultrasound guidance.
 The probe then releases electrodes that heat and destroy cancer cells.
-RFA may be used to treat tumors when surgery is not an option or to relieve other symptoms related to cancer treatment.
+This procedure is delivered by microwave technology or via needle-based implementation.
+Needle-based ablation may be used to treat tumors when surgery is not an option or to relieve other symptoms related to cancer treatment.

 RFA for liver cancer

 RFA has become a major treatment method for small tumors.
 This technique may offer faster, more targeted liver cancer treatment with fewer side effects and shorter hospital stays compared with standard therapies.

 Other forms of ablation therapy include the following: